 Participants will be exposed on advancement in technologies, paranasal sinus anatomy, pre-operative CT scan reading, surgical techniques with demonstrations, practical hands-on with fresh frozen cadaveric dissections and case discussions.

 Lead by Prof Rombaux (UCL St Luc) and Prof Eloy (CHU UCL Namur – Mont Godinne).

 Experienced ENT specialists interested in further developing their skills in functional sinus surgery to treat simple to complex cases.

 During this course, participants will:

-- get to know the general anatomy, and the pathophysiology and surgical anatomy of the paranasal sinus in particular;
+- get to know the general anatomy and in particular the pathophysiology and surgical anatomy of the paranasal sinus;

 - practise the following surgical techniques through cadaver dissection: